The spanning $k$-trees, perfect matchings and spectral radius of graphs: Introduction

 A bipartite graph $G = (X, Y)$ is called \emph{balanced} if $|X| = |Y|$.
 Given two bipartite graphs $G_1=(X_{1}, Y_{1})$ and $G_2=(X_{2}, Y_{2})$, let $G_{1}\nabla_{1} G_2$ denote the graph obtained from $G_1 \cup G_2$ by adding all possible edges between $X_{2}$ and $Y_{1}$.

-Motivated by Hall's condition and a recent work of O \cite{S.O}, in this paper, we give a spectral radius condition for the existence of a perfect matching in a balanced bipartite graph with minimum degree $\delta$.
+Very recently, O \cite{S.O} provided a lower bound for the adjacency spectral radius which guarantees the existence of a perfect matching in a graph.
+Motivated by Hall's condition and the work of O, in this paper, we give a spectral radius condition for the existence of a perfect matching in a balanced bipartite graph with minimum degree $\delta$.